-Join us on Saturday 4 June for a gala fundraising dinner at the National Museum of Australia.
+Our gala fundraising dinner was held on Saturday 4 June 2022 at the National Museum of Australia.

 World Environment Day is a powerful day for environmental action.
 This year, join us to celebrate the 50th year of World Environment Day.

 On June 5, 1972, global governments gathered in Stockholm for the first world environment conference – the United Nations Conference on the Human Environment.
 The Stockholm Declaration was agreed, outlining key principles of environmental protection that hold true to this day.